-The Regulations impose obligations on trustees of 'relevant trusts' to maintain accurate and up to date records relating to the trust's beneficial owners and potential beneficiaries and provide certain information about those beneficial owners and potential beneficiaries to relevant persons and law enforcement authorities on request and to HMRC on an annual basis.
-The information will be included on a register which will be available to HMRC and law enforcement agencies in the UK and EEA states.
+The Regulations impose obligations on trustees of 'relevant trusts' to maintain accurate and up to date written records relating to the trust's beneficial owners and potential beneficiaries and provide certain information about those beneficial owners and potential beneficiaries to relevant persons and law enforcement authorities on request.
+The trustees must also provide this information to HMRC through the Trust Registration Service (TRS) each tax year in which the trustees incur a liability to UK tax in relation to trust income or assets.
+The information on the Trust Register will be available to law enforcement agencies in the UK and EEA member states.